ehannell/MS-DAV-Portfolio/index.md

 ![](https://i.ibb.co/9bw40Wb/amzon.png)

 ### About the project
-This project, which was created for the information visualization class, is a visual presentation of the company Amazon Inc. Four Tableau dashboards are used to convey information found in the annual report, but also data from other sources, such as public sentiment derived by scraping and analyzing Twitter data.
+This project, which was created for the **Information Visualization** class, is a visual presentation of the company Amazon Inc. Four Tableau dashboards are used to convey information found in the annual report, but also data from other sources, such as public sentiment derived by scraping and analyzing Twitter data.

 ### Method
 The initial phase of the project consisted of several design and brainstorming exercises to decide on a dashboard format that would be efficient in communicating information to the user.
 After deciding on a structure, I carefully selected types of visualizations that best delivered the information.
 These steps eventually resulted in five different dashboards, starting with a size comparison to show just how large Amazon is, followed by three dashboards holding annual report information, and finally a dashboard page to show the public perception of Amazon.
 On the last page I also embedded a Wikipedia page to make it possible for the user to quickly learn about company criticism.